-Somerset County Council leader to stand down to run for Police Commissioner
+Somerset County Council leader Ken Maddock is standing down to run for the role of Avon and Somerset

 Mr Maddock has held the role of leader at the County Council since the Conservatives won the 2009 local election.

 He announced his intention to seek the Conservative Party nomination to stand as Police and Crime Commissioner for Avon and Somerset today.

 Successful candidates will stand in a regional election due to be held in November.

 Mr Maddock said: “Deciding to stand down as Somerset County Council leader has been a really hard decision, a real wrench.

 “But the new Police role is hugely important and influential.
 With my experience in commerce, in public service, and my contacts in local, regional and national politics, I feel I have a lot to